espocrm/espocrm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report.
 Not to be used for help requests or server configuration issues.
+Only for issues related to open source EspoCRM.
+Issues related to extensions should not to be posted here.
 title: ''
 labels: ''
 assignees: ''